Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 - If the child to maintain a healthy and meaningful relationship with both parents, and

-- If the child is protected from harm, abuse, or neglect
+- If the child has protection from physical or psychological harm, abuse, or neglect

 There are no explicit grandparents rights in Australia, to maintain a relationship with their grandchild.
-Although there is no special provision for grandparents in Australian law, there are certain avenues that can help them maintain a healthy relationship with their grandchildren.
+Indeed, there is no special provision for grandparents in Australian law.
+However, there are certain avenues that can help them maintain a healthy relationship with their grandchildren.

-This is important given the crucial role that grandparents play in a child’s life.
+This is important since grandparents play a crucial role in a child’s life.
 Oftentimes, the impact of the breakdown of a relationship affects the grandparent the most.
 Although the grandparents are not directly involved, the spouses sometimes become estranged from each other.
 This greatly affects extended family members like grandparents.

-What Does The Family Law Act Say About Grandparents Rights In Australia?
+The Family Law Act Say and Grandparents Rights In Australia?

 Section 60B of the Family Law Act states that: –